top of page

 Plant response to fire

-In tests of the ecological effects of heather burning in Scottish moorland Mallik & Gimingham (1985) found that C. rotundifolia can regenerate from underground perennating organs which escape the effects of fire.
+In tests of ecological effects of heather burning in Scottish moorland, Mallik and Gimingham (1985) found that C. rotundifolia can regenerate from underground perennating organs that escape the effects of fire.

 Timing of life history